juandesi/mqtt-connector/docs/transport/tls.md

 SSL/TLS protocols allow the connection between two mediums (client-server) to be encrypted.
 Encryption lets you make sure that no third party is able to read the data or tamper with it.

-The SSL/TLS configuration is the same for both protocols, and it comes in two flavors:
+The SSL/TLS configuration is the same for both `MQTT3` and `MQTT5`, and it comes in two flavors:

 ## Simple TLS config